 All off-campus courses, including previously offered courses, must be proposed using this form.
 The form is initially sent out in the fall of the proceeding year the course is to be offered.
 Course proposal forms are due October 1st, 2016.

 Work with our office to plan the logistics of your course.

-Field Trips vs. Off-Campus Trips vs. Off-Campus Courses This chart helps to explain the differences in field trips, off-campus trips, and off-campus courses.
+Field Trips vs. Off-Campus Trips vs. Off-Campus Courses This chart helps to explain the differences between field trips, off-campus trips, and off-campus courses.

 The following forms are useful while in-country:

 Students who are participating in Cornell College off-campus courses are subject to College policies as described in the Compass and Catalogue.
 Faculty who wish to report problematic student behavior, or who have questions regarding student behavior and policies, should contact the Dean of Students, or for academic issues, the Registrar.

 Students and faculty traveling overseas on Cornell-sponsored course trips are covered by a supplemental plan through EIIA and Europe Assistance.
 (Spouses, dependent children, and others accompanying the faculty members may also be eligible.
 Faculty on other endeavors abroad (including while on sabbatical) may also be covered.)

 Students receiving credit for study abroad (including internships, special projects, or courses) are covered by the same supplemental travelers' insurance plan through EIIA and Europ Assistance.
 So, International & Off-Campus Studies needs to know about these endeavors abroad as well.

 - EIIA Coverage Summary

 - International Travel FAQs - information on how to make an EIIA claim while abroad and other important information